 Mark Vernon (b.1973, UK) is a sound and radio artist whose practice is focused on live performance, installations and transmission works.
 Operating on the fringes of sound art, music and broadcasting, his works main concerns are with field recording, the manipulation of environmental sounds and the power of the disembodied voice.

 A keen advocate of radio as an art form, he was a founding member of Glasgow art radio collective, Radio Tuesday, and has gone on to set up a number of RSL art radio projects in the UK including Hair Waves, Nowhere Island Radio and most recently, Radiophrenia.
 His radiophonic creations range from documentaries and radio plays to soundscapes and conceptual works.
 He has produced programmes and features internationally for radio stations including Wave Farm, Kunstradio, RADIA, Resonance FM, CKUT, VPRO, Deutschlandradio Kultur, Radio Revolten and BBC Radio 4.
 ‘Circular Thinking’, a collaborative project with Jenn Mattinson was joint winner of the Radio Art category of the 2016 Prix Phonurgia Nova.

 Vernon’s solo and collaborative music projects have been published by Staalplaat, Ultra Eczema, Entr’acte, 3Leaves, Staubgold, Alter and Gagarin Records as well as a series of small CDR and LP editions on his own meagre resource imprint.
 His album ‘Lend an ear, leave a Word’ on Graham Lambkin’s Kye Records was released in 2016 to much acclaim.

-Joe Kelly / Rebecca Sneddon Duo - two risen stars of the local free improv crowd.
-Saxophone and double bass explored and groped in ways unexpected.
+Joe Kelly / D-M Withers Duo - First appearance together.
+Voice, snare and double bass colliding and bashed in ways unexpected.